Whether you’re driving an 18-wheeler across the country or delivering packages around town, being a driver is demanding work.

 Many carriers offer an “owner upgrade” or “income enhancer” for business owners, such as independent owner-operators.
 This could enable you to move up to a higher occupation class than an employee driver, which makes your coverage less expensive.
 The income enhancer enables you to apply for a higher benefit.

-Finally, if you own a trucking or delivery business, your disability coverage should also include business overhead expense (BOE) insurance.
+Finally, if you own a trucking or delivery business, your disability coverage should also include business overhead expense insurance, or simply BOE insurance.